 More and more readers prefer to read scannable, real simple content.

 You can keep almost 90% of the visitors and convert them, with this simplicity mantra.
-Improved user behavior on a site is directly related to SEO.
+Improved user behaviour on a site is directly related to SEO.
 With this, you’ll get a certain SEO boost.

 How to write real simple posts?

 - Search for good alternative words for complex ones

 - Use bullets and numbering (Google considers this)

 Here are some of the must-read great articles on this:

 - 5 Killer Tips to Improve Readability by Editing Your Blog Posts

 - Useless Words You Need to Remove from Your Cluttered Posts

 As I’ve said, I’m on the rail to edit my existing posts.
 It’s for better readability levels and SEO.
 The whole process drives me insane.